SylverbladeX/ValoriumX/readme.md

 > For collaboration, research inquiries, or partnership:
 > `sylverblade.crypto@proton.me`

+© 2025 SylverBlade (sylverblade.crypto@proton.me).
+All rights reserved.

+Unauthorized reproduction or redistribution of any part of this project is prohibited.
+For collaboration or licensing inquiries, contact the author.

 =======
 Update README with Proof of Authorship and Quantum-Ready positioning
 >>>>>>> 7f5091b59bd96ee5f6b159b967eb2b76f8d2c045